Format and Content

 The NDEB updates examination and assessments questions on a regular basis as new knowledge becomes available.

-The NDEB is aware that the American Academy of Periodontology (AAP) has published a new disease classification in the Journal of Periodontology in June 2018.
-All NDEB examinations and assessments for 2018 the February 2019 AFK, the March 2019 Written Examination and OSCE, the May 2019 ACJ, the May 2019 Written Examination and OSCE will continue to be based on the 1999 AAP disease classification.
+The NDEB is aware that the American Academy of Periodontology (AAP) published a new disease classification in the Journal of Periodontology in June 2018.
+All NDEB examinations and assessments will use the previous AAP classification (1999).

 NDEB examinations and assessments use the terminology adopted by the American Association of Endodontists (AAE) in 2009.